TomVincentUK/snompy/docs/guide/scattering.rst

 both directly, and also by reflections from the sample surface, as shown in the diagram above.

-In ``pysnom``, the undemodulated effective polarisability is provided by the functions :func:`pysnom.fdm.eff_pol`, :func:`pysnom.fdm.eff_pol`, and :func:`pysnom.pdm.eff_pol`.
+In ``pysnom``, the undemodulated effective polarizability is provided by the functions :func:`pysnom.fdm.eff_pol`, :func:`pysnom.fdm.eff_pol`, and :func:`pysnom.pdm.eff_pol`.